Principles of PBPK Modeling

 Introduction to PBPK Modeling

-The general idea, introduced as early as 1924 [31], is to divide the body into physiologically relevant compartments, essentially important organs, and to set up a mass balance equation for each compartment describing the fate of the substance within that compartment [76].
-In PK-Sim® a physiological framework model is provided where the mammalian body is divided into containers representing relevant organs or tissues as well as arterial and venous blood pools connecting the different organs through the blood flow.
-Organs are further sub-divided into several sub-compartments that describe essentially the vascular space divided into plasma and (red) blood cells as well as the avascular space divided into interstitial and cellular space.
+The general idea, introduced as early as 1924 [31], is to divide the body into physiologically relevant compartments, mainly the relevant organs, and to set up a mass balance equation for each compartment describing the fate of the substance within that compartment [76].
+In PK-Sim®, a physiological framework model is provided where the mammalian body is divided into containers representing relevant organs or tissues and arterial and venous blood pools connecting the different organs through the blood flow.
+Organs are further subdivided into several subcompartments that describe essentially the vascular space, divided into plasma and (red) blood cells and the avascular space, divided into interstitial and cellular space.
 Such a model framework corresponds to a detailed compartmental model and provides the structural basis to describe the behavior of a substance.

 For the simulation of the whole body, all mass balance equations are combined in a system of interdependent differential equations.
-In the simplest version of this system, all organs are connected in parallel between the arterial and venous blood pools such that blood flows from arteries to veins, except in the lung where the circulation is closed by a blood flow in the opposite direction.
+In the simplest version of this system, all organs are connected in parallel between the arterial and venous blood pools, such that the blood flows from arteries to veins, except in the lung, where the circulation is closed by a blood flow in the opposite direction.

 When carrying out a simulation, this system of time-dependent differential equations is solved numerically.
-The primary results of such PBPK simulations are concentration-time-courses of the compound in the various compartments explicitly described in the equations.
-This means, besides the plasma concentration, at least one concentration curve for each organ is included in the output.
-Of course, derived PK parameter such as the area under the curve (AUC) or the maximum concentration (Cmax) can be calculated based on the primary output.
+The primary results of such PBPK simulations are concentration-time courses of the compound in the various compartments explicitly described in the equations.
+This means that besides the plasma concentration, at least one concentration curve for each organ is included in the output.
+Of course, derived PK parameters such as the area under the curve (AUC) or the maximum concentration (Cmax) can be calculated based on the primary output.

-PBPK can also be well understood within ADME logics which is further detailed below:
+PBPK can also be well understood within ADME logic, which is further detailed below.

 (L)ADME logic and routes of administration

 The pharmacokinetics of a substance can be understood by considering its (liberation), absorption, distribution, metabolism, and excretion (ADME).
-While intravenously administered substances are directly available in the systemic circulation for distribution, substances administered e.g. orally, subcutaneously, or via inhalation need to be absorbed first.
-Also, in some cases the substance might not be directly available for absorption, but needs to be liberated first, in case an extended LADME scheme is of relevance.
+While intravenously administered substances are directly available in the systemic circulation for distribution, substances administered, e.g., orally, subcutaneously, or via inhalation, must be absorbed first.
+Also, in some cases, the substance might not be directly available for absorption, but needs to be liberated first, in case an extended LADME scheme is relevant.

 Liberation